How to Not Be Tired in the Morning | Botanic Tonics

 But don’t fret!
 Just because you decide to skip the espresso doesn’t mean you can’t enjoy a refreshing beverage in the morning.
 Luckily, there are many coffee alternatives for energy

-Instead of coffee, consider drinks with natural herbal ingredients, like a kava kratom tonic.
+Instead of coffee, consider drinks with natural herbal ingredients, like a kava tonic.
 Kava, also called kava-kava, is an herbal remedy made from the Piper methysticum plant, a shrub belonging to the pepper family.[5]

 Native to places in the South Pacific, kava has long been used for medicinal purposes.
 Though kava itself doesn’t provide energy, it’s become popular in Western countries for its mood-boosting and relaxation-enhancing qualities.
 Other benefits of kava include:[6]